Emperor Ling of Han

-Emperor Ling of Han (156/157 – 13 May 189), personal name Liu Hong, was the 12th and last powerful emperor of the Eastern Han dynasty.
+Emperor Ling of Han (156/157 – 13 May 189), personal name Liu Hong, was the 12th emperor of the Eastern Han dynasty.
+He was also the last Eastern Han emperor to exercise effective power during his reign.
 Born the son of a lesser marquis who descended directly from Emperor Zhang (the third Eastern Han emperor), Liu Hong was chosen to be emperor in February 168 around age 12 after the death of his predecessor, Emperor Huan, who had no son to succeed him.
 He reigned for about 21 years until his death in May 189.

 Emperor Ling's reign saw another repetition of corrupt eunuchs dominating the eastern Han central government, as was the case during his predecessor's reign.
 Zhang Rang, the leader of the eunuch faction (十常侍), managed to dominate the political scene after defeating a faction led by Empress Dowager Dou's father, Dou Wu, and the Confucian scholar-official Chen Fan in October 168.
 After reaching adulthood, Emperor Ling was not interested in state affairs and preferred to indulge in women and a decadent lifestyle.
 At the same time, corrupt officials in the Han government levied heavy taxes on the peasants.
 He exacerbated the situation by introducing a practice of selling political offices for money; this practice severely damaged the Han civil service system and led to widespread corruption.
 Mounting grievances against the Han government led to the outbreak of the peasant-led Yellow Turban Rebellion in early 184.

 Emperor Ling's reign left the Eastern Han dynasty weak and on the verge of collapse.
 After his death, the Han Empire disintegrated in chaos for the subsequent decades as various regional warlords fought for power and dominance.
 (See End of the Han dynasty.)
 The Han dynasty ended in late 220 when Emperor Ling's son, Emperor Xian, abdicated his throne – an event leading to the start of the Three Kingdoms period in China.